peterdsharpe/AeroSandbox/CONTRIBUTING.md

 10. Write unit tests for all new functionality using `pytest`.
 Make sure the tests pass before submitting a pull request.

+11. Commit often.
+In general, commit after every "unit" of work or anytime the code base returns to a "working" (i.e. tests passing) state.
+If you find yourself working for more than an hour or writing >100 lines since your last commit, consider whether a "unit" of work has been done.
+(Perhaps it has, perhaps it hasn't - just think about it.)

-11. Write concise but descriptive commit messages - think "Google search" type language.
+12. Write concise but descriptive commit messages - think "Google search" type language.
 Examples:

     * "Add method is_red to class House in house.py" (preferred)
     * "Add is_red to House" (acceptable)
     * "Add methods to house.py" (acceptable)
-    * "Change default parameter x in geometry/polygon.py"
+    * "Change default parameter x in geometry/polygon.py" (acceptable)
+    * "blah" (not acceptable)

     One exception to the rule: if you're just adding/changing comments or documentation with no code changes, you can just write "docs" as your commit message and be done.